mike8385/mike8385/README.md

 ## Hi there 👋

+I am a CS Major at NJIT.
+I graduated Ocean County College with my Associates degree and now about to get my Batchelors.
+Projects I've worked on are my Quake 2/4 mods as well as my

 <!--
 **mike8385/mike8385** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.